What is Dirgha Pranayama?

 Dirgha (deer-guh) pranayama is a yoga breathing practice which calms the body and mind through deep, lung-filling inhalations and exhalations.
 It is safe and highly recommended for pregnant women and women trying to conceive.
 Deep dirgha breathing will oxygenate your blood, expel carbon dioxide from your lungs, and fully relax your mind and body.
-Five to ten minutes of dirgha at any moment throughout your day will leave you feeling incredibly clear-headed and at ease – ready to face any pregnancy or fertility challenge.
+Five to ten minutes of dirgha at any moment throughout your day will leave you feeling incredibly clear-headed and at ease – and ready to face any pregnancy or fertility challenge.

 Sit in a comfortable position with a straight spine, or lie down on your back.
 Place one hand on your chest and the other hand on your belly.
 Begin by inhaling deeply through your nose and imagine your body and lungs filling with air from your chest down through your belly.
 Notice how your hands move up and down as the air expands your body.
 On your exhalation, imagine expelling the air through your nose in the opposite direction, from your belly up through your chest.
 Inhale again as you imagine and feel the air filling your chest, ribs, and belly; exhale as the air leaves from your belly, ribs, and chest.
 These are the three parts of the three-part breath.